-Although there are no specific child labour laws in South Australia, under section 78 of the Education Act 1972 (SA), it is unlawful to employ a child of compulsory education age during the hours in which they are required to attend school or participate in an approved learning program.
+Although there are no specific child labour laws in South Australia, under section 74 of the Education and Children's Services Act 2019 (SA) it is unlawful to employ a child of compulsory education age during the hours in which they are required to attend school or participate in an approved learning program.
 It is also unlawful to employ a child at any time of the day or night in work that would make the child unfit to attend school or to obtain proper benefit from attending.
-The maximum penalty for this is $5000.
+The maximum penalty for this is $10 000.

 Certain industrial awards and regulations governing some areas of employment also restrict the type of work that a person under 18 years can do, such as operating a forklift.
 Some industrial instruments provide for a different rate of pay for "junior'" employees.
 This is particularly the case in the fast food and hospitality industries.